coronax/c64-projects/README.md

-# C64 Projects from Coronax's Project Blog
+# C64 Projects from CJ's Project Blog

 This repository contains several small programs that were created for early entries on the [Project Blog].
 Most of the C64 assembly files are written for [CBM prg Studio].